kristabel-wong/project-1/README.md

     <br/>

 4. Post & Edit trips
-    * Add in origin and destinations (will provide map on )
+    * Add in origin and destinations (will provide map on trips show page)
-    * Date parameters will return invalid if you choose past date
+    * Date parameters will return invalid if you choose past date (flash message will appear)
     * Cannot enter negative numbers for price or number of seats available
     * If an image of a car is not provided, a default will be provided.